Iron(II) lactate

 Ferrous lactate, or iron(II) lactate, are coordination complexes of iron(II) with one or more lactate ligands.
-One example is Fe(lactate)2(H2O)2(H_{2}O) where lactate is CH3CH(OH)CO2-.
+One example is [Fe(lactate)2(H2O)2](H_{2}O), where lactate is CH3CH(OH)CO2-.
 It is a colorless solid.

 Production

 Iron(II) lactate can be produced through several reactions, among which are calcium lactate with iron(II) sulfate according to the following reaction:

 Another route yielding iron(II) lactate is to combine lactic acid with calcium carbonate and iron(II) sulfate.

 Uses

-Iron (II) lactate is used as a reagent in the production of proton-exchange membrane fuel cells (PEMFCs), specifically in the production of cathode catalytic converters used in these cells.
-It is an acidity regulator and, since it oxidizes on contact with air, it has found use as a color retention agent for foodstuffs such as olives.
-It is also used to fortify foods with iron, as a remedy for anemia due to iron deficiency, and as a nutritional supplement in tablet or pill form.
+Iron(II) lactate is used as a reagent in the production of proton-exchange membrane fuel cells (PEMFCs), specifically in the production of cathode catalytic converters used in these cells.
+It is an acidity regulator, and, since it oxidizes on contact with air, it has found use as a color retention agent for foodstuffs such as olives.
+It is also used as a remedy for iron-deficiency anemia, both to fortify foods with iron and as a nutritional supplement in tablet or pill form.
 As a food additive it is coded under the E number E585.